 Ban.
-Good Sir, why do you start, and seem to fear

-Things that do sound so fair? -- I' th' name of truth,

-Are ye fantastical, or that indeed

-Which outwardly ye show?
-My noble partner

-You greet with present grace, and great prediction

-Of noble having, and of royal hope,

-That he seems rapt withal: to me you speak not.

-If you can look into the seeds of time,

-And say which grain will grow, and which will not,

-Speak then to me, who neither beg, nor fear,
+Good sir, why do you start; and seem to fear Things that do sound so fair? -- I'the name of truth, Are ye fantastical, or that indeed Which outwardly ye shew?
+My noble partner You greet with present grace, and great prediction Of noble having, and of royal hope, That he seems rapt withal; to me you speak not: If you can look into the seeds of time, And say, which grain will grow, and which will not; Speak then to me, who neither beg, nor fear,

-Your favours nor your hate.
+Your favours, nor your hate.

-1 Witch.
+1. Witch.
 Hail!

-2 Witch.
+2. Witch.
 Hail!

-3 Witch.
+3. Witch.
 Hail!

-1 Witch.
+1. Witch.
 Lesser than Macbeth, and greater.

-2 Witch.
+2. Witch.
 Not so happy, yet much happier.

-3 Witch.
-Thou shalt get kings, though thou be none:

-So all hail, Macbeth and Banquo!
+3. Witch.
+Thou shalt get kings, though thou be none: So, all hail, Macbeth, and Banquo!

-1 Witch.
-Banquo and Macbeth, all hail!
+1. Witch.
+Banquo, and Macbeth, all hail!

 Macb.
-Stay, you imperfect speakers, tell me more.

-By Sinel's death, I know, I am Thane of Glamis;

-But how of Cawdor? the Thane of Cawdor lives,

-A prosperous gentleman; and to be King

-Stands not within the prospect of belief,

-No more than to be Cawdor.
+Stay, you imperfect speakers, tell me more: By Sinel's death, I know, I am thane of Glamis; But how of Cawdor? the thane of Cawdor lives, A prosperous gentleman; and, to be king, Stands not within the prospect of belief, No more than to be Cawdor.
 Say, from whence

 You owe this strange intelligence? or why

 Upon this blasted heath you stop our way

-With such prophetic greeting? -- Speak, I charge you.
+With such prophetick greeting? -- Speak, I charge you.

-[Witches vanish.]
+[Witches vanish.

 Ban.
-The earth hath bubbles, as the water has, And these are of them. -- Whither are they vanish'd?
+The earth hath bubbles, as the water has, And these are of them: -- Whither are they vanish'd?

 Macb.
-Into the air; and what seem'd corporal, melted As breath into the wind. -- Would they had stay'd!
+Into the air; and what seem'd corporal melted As breath into the wind. -- 'Would they had staid!

+Ban.
+Were such things here, as we do speak about?

-Or have we eaten on the insane root, That takes the reason prisoner?
+Or have we eaten on the insane root,

+That takes the reason prisoner?